cea-trust-platform/triocfd-documentation/README.md

 cd doc
 make html
 ```
+Use your web browser to open the index file located at `build/html/index.html`.

 To produce a pdf, one must have `latexmk` installed and run `make latexpdf`.

 ## Edition